 Effective use of social media is no longer an option for companies—it is a requirement.
 Going forward, companies that most effectively deploy social media will be best positioned to serve their client bases.
 This is particularly true as digitally-savvy customers assume a greater percentage of buying power and as these customers assume higher and higher positions in companies.

-Against the backdrop of the struggling economy, the increases in social media expenditures and women vying to have the best onlyfans account are truly staggering.
+Against the backdrop of the struggling economy, the increases in social media expenditures are truly staggering.
 But the economy actually may be slowing these spending levels.
 When I first asked this question in August 2009, executives reported current social media spending levels at 3.5% to increase to 6.1% in 12 months and 13.7% in 5 years.
 A year later in August 2010, answering the same question, executives reported current spending levels at 5.9% to increase to 9.9% in 12 months and 17.7% in 5 years.
 The 12-month increase expected in August 2009 (6.1%) was nearly achieved by August 2010 (5.9%).
 However, compare the current figures to what was expected: current (7.1%), next 12 months (10.1%), and next five years (17.5%).
 Based on August 2010 estimates, I expected to see social media spending levels at 9.9%.
 However, we only achieved 7.1%.
 This is lower than expected.
 Also the 5-year rate did not increase; instead it decreased from 17.7% in August 2010 to 17.5% in August 2011.
 While small (and probably not statistically significant), I expected that number to continue to rise.

 Figure 1.